anvilsecure/ulexecve/README.md

 ```

 There is always the `--fallback` option.
 It is not as stealthy as parsing and mapping in the binaries in userland ourselves.
 The fallback method uses `memfd_create()` and `fexecve()` but it should work 100% of time for executing arbitrary static or dynamic binaries.
 Provided the supplied binaries are the right binaries for the platform you are on obviously.

+# Limitations

+Obviously you can always end up with binaries which will not be executed properly.
+However this implementation is pretty clean and well tested (it includes unit-tests for static and dynamic binaries, PIE-compiled executables and executables with different runtimes such as Rust or Go).
+For most tools and binaries on the mentioned platforms it should do the trick.
+But your mileage may vary.

+# Porting

+When porting to a different platform make sure that the small amount of unit-tests all work.
+Simply run the included `./test.py` on the target platform and fix up everything up until all these tests succeed again.

 # Bugs, comments, suggestions